Legitcode/ReactJSNews/posts/2016-03-14-redux-middleware.md

 ```

 As you can see, middleware is very easy to write in redux.
+You can pass store state back to actions, and so much more.
 If you need any help or if I didn't go into detail enough, feel free to leave a comment below!